Democide/Legally-Blonde-RPG/README.md

 - Ineffectually denigrate her
 - Lash out spitefully
 - Self-sabotage through jealousy
-- If the Blonde acted LEGAL twice within a scene: End it and become her friend.
+- If the Blonde acted LEGAL twice within a scene: End it and become her friend

 Harpies may react in any order during a scene.